dennisreimann/gulp-mvb/README.md

     npm install gulp-mvb --save-dev

+### Example

+For a full featured example of all the things described below see [my websites code](https://github.com/dennisreimann/website/).

 ### Gulpfile

-Use the plugin like this in your gulpfile:
+Here is the TL;DR for how to use gulp-mvb in your gulpfile:

 ```javascript
 import mvb from 'gulp-mvb';